clvLabs/laser_slicer/README.md

 ![laser_slicer](docs/assets/images/header.png)

 ## Description

 The Laser Slicer cuts up a Blender object and exports the slices to `SVG` files for cutting on a laser cutter or other post-processing.

-More details and link to tutorial video can be found at the original project's author site: https://blendscript.blogspot.com/2019/01/blender-28-laser-slicer.html

 This project is a fork of the [laser_slicer](https://github.com/rgsouthall/laser_slicer) repo from [Ryan Southall](https://github.com/rgsouthall), thank you so much Ryan !!.